 David S. Fry is a Michigan attorney whose practice also focuses on real estate and estate planning, particularly succession planning for second homes.
 He is a fourth-generation cottage owner and regularly presents seminars around Michigan on how to keep a cottage in the family.

-Michele Fuller is the owner of the Michigan Law Center, PLLC.
+Michele Fuller-Urbatsch is the owner of the Michigan Law Center, PLLC.
 The firm focuses solely on planning that preserves and protects the assets of persons with disabilities.
-She serves as an Advisory Board Member of the Academy of Special Needs Planners and frequently publishes and speaks for national, state, and local organizations that address planning issues for people with disabilities.
+Ms. Fuller-Urbatsch currently serves as Chair of the Elder Law and Disability Rights Section of the State Bar of Michigan, as an Advisory Board Member of the Academy of Special Needs Planners, and as a board member of the Michigan chapter of the National Academy of Elder Law Attorneys.
+She frequently publishes and speaks for national, state, and local organizations that address planning issues for people with disabilities.

 Janice L. Green is a family law attorney who has practiced in Austin, Texas, for more than 30 years, the last 26 as a partner in the AV-rated boutique family law firm, Farris & Green.
 She is Board Certified in Family Law by the Texas Board of Legal Specialization, a Fellow in the American Academy of Matrimonial Lawyers, named to Best Lawyers in America, and a Texas Monthly Super Lawyer.
 She is a frequent lecturer and published author of more than 40 articles on family law.
 Green is an Honors graduate of the University of Texas School of Law and Phi Beta Kappa graduate of the University of Texas.
 While continuing to reside in Austin, she makes time to escape to her cabin-home outside Pagosa Springs, Colorado, to garden, write, and relish mountain sunsets.